anseki/leader-line/README.md

 }
 ```

-When something else is specified for `start` or `end` option of the leader line, the leader line is detached from the attachment.
+After the attachment was attached by `start` or `end` option of the leader line, when something else is specified for that option, the leader line is detached from the attachment.
 When the last leader line is detached, the attachment is removed from the web page, and it can't be used anymore.

 #### <a name="attachments-pointanchor-element"></a>`element`